a-spasov/SoftUni-JavaScript-Advanced-Module-January2021/JS Advanced/05. DOM Manipulation and Events/README.txt

 02. Add / Delete
 Extend the previous problem to display a [Delete] link after each list item.
 Clicking it, should delete the item with no confirmation.
 You have to add href="#" to the link element.

+03. Delete from Table
+Write a program that takes an e-mail from an input field and deletes the matching row from a table.
+The textContent in the element with id="result" must be set to "Deleted".
+If no entry is found, an error should be displayed in a <div> with ID "results".
+The error should be "Not found." .